 Custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, Basin Transit will not be able to recover its deposits or will not be able to recover collateral securities that are in the possession of an outside party.
 Basin Transit does not have a policy of custodial credit risk for deposits.
 The California Government Code does not contain legal or policy requirements that would limit the exposure to custodial credit risk for deposits, other than the following provision for deposits.
 The California Government Code requires that a financial institution secure deposits made by state or local government units by pledging securities in an undivided collateral pool held by a depository regulated under state law (unless so waived by the governmental unit).
 The market value of the pledged securities in the collateral pool must equal at least 110 percent of the total amount deposited by the public agencies.
-California law also allows financial institutions to secure deposits.
+California law also allows financial institutions to secure deposits by pledging first trust deed mortgage notes having a value of 150 percent of the secured public deposits.
 As of June 30, 2023, the first \$250,000 of deposits were insured under FDIC.
 Further, up to \$750,000 of deposits were collateralized with securities held by the pledging financial institution's trust department or agent, but not in the name of Basin Transit, leaving \$5,253,821 exposed to credit risk for deposits as of June 30, 2023.